jessica-toth/user-research/Monarch.md

 ## Tie into your investments
-Investments, separate from Cash Flow and Savings, are a huge part of your health.
+Investments, separate from Cash Flow and Savings, are a huge part of your financial health.
 This feature is especially helpful if your investments live across accounts and/or across members in a household as Monarch will show you a holistic picture.

 ### Observe investments over time
 - Use the graph to see how your portfolio has been performing over time (from one week to 5 years).